 Start your new PC for the first time.

 During setup, sign in with the same Microsoft account that you used with your previous PC.
 You'll also be asked for a security code.
-For more info about verifying your identity, see Two-step verification: FAQ.
+For more info about verifying your identity, see About two-step verification.

 When you're asked about how you want to set up your PC, choose the name of your previous PC.

 As your new PC continues to set up, you’ll get the settings that were backed up for your previous PC.

 When your new PC is ready to use, plug in the eternal drive or connect to the network drive that you used for File History on your previous PC.

 The personal files you backed up with File Hisotry on your previous PC will be automatically restored to your new PC.
 This could take a while depending on how many versions of backed up files you have.